openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 The need for some level of fault tolerance prevents the applicability of Single Node OpenShift (SNO), and a converged 3-node cluster is cost prohibitive at the scale of retail and telcos - even when the third node is a "cheap" one that doesn't run workloads.

 The benefits of the cloud-native approach to developing and deploying applications are increasingly being adopted in edge computing.
-This requires our solution provide a management experience consistent with "normal" OpenShift deployments, and be compatible with the full ecosystem of Red Hat and partner workloads designed for OpenShift.
+This requires our solution to provide a management experience consistent with "normal" OpenShift deployments, and be compatible with the full ecosystem of Red Hat and partner workloads designed for OpenShift.

 ### User Stories